 If you want to get really simple with this recipe, go ahead and buy premade tzatziki from the store, substitute thin-sliced red onion instead of pickling it, and allow the chicken to marinate for just 30-minutes – These Chicken Gyro Bowls will still be delicious even with some shortcuts.
 Also, these bowls are great for meal prep.
 Since it’s just the two of us at home, I’ll normally have a couple extra servings to pack for lunches during the week.
 Love that!

 Now that it’s officially Spring, I’m breaking open a couple of my favorite wines that I associate with sunshine – Sauvignon Blanc and Rosé.
-To pair with these Chicken Gyro Bowls, I chose a couple bottles from Decoy Wines.
-Crafted from one of the finest American wine producers, these wines definitely elevate an average weekday to a special occasion.
 I loved the way the dry Rosé with its notes of minerality, pink grapefruit and spice paired with the marinated chicken in these gyro bowls.
 But I also kept reaching for the Sauvignon Blanc.
 It’s hints of lemongrass and bright acidity was perfect with the tzatziki sauce and pickled onions.

 Which wine would you gravitate towards with these Chicken Gyro Bowls?
 I’d love to hear your thoughts in the comments below.

 - 3 Tablespoons lemon juice

 - 3 teaspoons white wine vinegar

 - 2 Tablespoons extra virgin olive oil

 - 2 cloves garlic minced